BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: Conclusion

 \section{Conclusion}

-We have presented the \textbf{BDgraph} package which was designed for Bayesian structure learning in general undirected graphical models (decomposable and non-decomposable).
-The package implements recent improvements in Gaussian graphical models \citep{mohammadi2015bayesianStructure, dobra2011bayesian} for data following the Gaussianity assumption and Gaussian copula graphical models \citep{mohammadi2015bayesian, dobra2011copula} for non-Gaussian, discrete and mixed data.
+We have presented the \pkg{BDgraph} package which was designed for Bayesian structure learning in general -- decomposable and non-decomposable -- undirected graphical models.
+The package implements recent improvements in computation, sampling and inference of Gaussian graphical models \citep{mohammadi2015bayesianStructure, dobra2011bayesian} for Gaussian data and Gaussian copula graphical models \citep{mohammadi2016bayesian, dobra2011copula} for non-Gaussian, discrete and mixed data.

-We plan to maintain and develop the \textbf{BDgraph} package in the future.
+We are committed to maintaining and developing the \pkg{BDgraph} package in the future.
 Future versions of the package will contain more options for prior distributions of the graph and precision matrix.
 One possible extension of our package, would be to deal with outliers, by using robust Bayesian graphical modelling using Dirichlet \textbf{t}-Distributions \citep{finegold2014robust, mohammadi2014contribution}.
 An implementation of this method would be desirable in actual applications.